• Skip to primary navigation

 Notes

-• Spice blend will keep for 1 year or more in a sealed container.
+• Storage: Spice blend will keep for 1 year or more in a sealed container.
 Flavor is best if used within six months when made with new spices.

-• To use in baking: In recipes like muffins, pancakes, or cookies that call for cinnamon, substitute with chai spice blend for a more complex flavor.
+• For use in recipes: This blend can be used in any recipe that calls for chai spice blend as an ingredient.
+In recipes like muffins, pancakes, or cookies that call for cinnamon, substitute with chai spice blend for a more complex flavor.

 • To use in beverages: Add 1 to 1 ½ teaspoons to 8 ounces of hot beverage, like tea or milk, and whisk to incorporate.